 In a campaign speech last weekend, Moore decried the divisions between Americans today, lamenting that “we have blacks and whites fighting, reds and yellows fighting, Democrats and Republicans fighting, men and women fighting.
 What’s going to unite us?
 What’s going to bring us back together?
 A president?
 A Congress?
 No. It’s going to be God.”

 “Reds” is historically a pejorative term for Native Americans and “yellows” is the same for people of Asian ancestry.
-Moore later took defended his remarks on Twitter.
+Moore later defended his remarks on Twitter.